aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/svg/_index.md

 ﻿---
-title: Convert from SVG to other supported formats using Aspose.Imaging for Java
+title: Convert from SVG(Scalable Vector Graphics) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/svg
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from SVG to other formats using Java platform
+description: Aspose.Imaging API can easily convert from SVG(Scalable Vector Graphics) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from SVG format using Aspose.Imaging for Java" h2="Convert from SVG image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from SVG format using Aspose.Imaging for Java" h2="Convert from SVG(Scalable Vector Graphics) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from SVG images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from SVG(Scalable Vector Graphics) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from SVG format to other available formats using Aspose.Imaging for Java.
+SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
+The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
+Text based description of such files make them independent of resolution.
+It is one of the mostly used format for building website and print graphics in order to achieve scalability.
+The format can only be used for two-dimensional graphics though.
+SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}